VladDBA/VladDBA/README.md

 ---

-#### Projects I’m currently working on:
+#### Projects I’m currently working on

 - [PSBlitz](https://github.com/VladDBA/PSBlitz) - A PowerShell-based tool that outputs SQL Server health and performance diagnostics data to either Excel or HTML, and saves execution plans and deadlock graphs as .sqlplan and .xdl files
 - [SQL-Server-Scripts](https://github.com/VladDBA/SQL-Server-Scripts) - Various T-SQL/PowerShell SQL Server-related scripts.

 #### On the Internet